 The Scout team waves goodbye after a successful conference.
 Photo by Joe Thomas

-If you had walked into Northeastern’s Interdisciplinary Science and Engineering Center (ISEC) last month on Saturday, April 7, you would have been greeted by a lively community of designers and creatives all gathered for Interventions, a student-led design conference presented by Scout, Northeastern’s student-run design studio.
+If you had walked into Northeastern’s Interdisciplinary Science and Engineering Center (ISEC) last spring on Saturday, April 7, you would have been greeted by a lively community of designers and creatives all gathered for Interventions, a student-led design conference presented by Scout, Northeastern’s student-run design studio.

 Students from Northeastern and other Boston-based universities converged in ISEC alongside Northeastern professors and design professionals from across the country for Scout’s inaugural conference: Interventions.
 After months of hard work, the enormity of the conference’s success finally sank in for Scout’s former Executive Director, Molly O’Neil, AMD ’18, and former Operations Director, Brennan Caruthers, DMSB ’18.
 We caught up with Brennan after the conference and he told us that the impact of Interventions was overwhelmingly positive.
 Held during Boston Design Week, the conference brought in an attendance of over 200 and hosted speakers from Airbnb, Adobe, Lyft, Twitter, GitHub, and Monotype.
 Through Interventions, Scout sought to provide a space for creatives to consider the consequences of design interventions and examine the intentions of their work – but they achieved so much more.